-here has been a lot of buzz surrounding the Academy Award-nominated film Hidden Figures, which features an all-star cast of professionals who bring to life on the big screen the lives of three African American women (Katherine Johnson, Dorothy Vaughn and Mary Jackson), whose math and STEM-related contributions played a significant role in helping NASA and astronaut John Glenn precisely launch and land the NASA spacecraft out of space in the 1960s.
+There has been a lot of buzz surrounding the Academy Award-nominated film Hidden Figures, which features an all-star cast of professionals who bring to life on the big screen the lives of three African American women (Katherine Johnson, Dorothy Vaughn and Mary Jackson).
+The math and STEM-related contributions of these three Black women played a significant role in helping NASA astronaut John Glenn precisely launch and land the NASA spacecraft out of space in the 1960s.

-In 2013, the National Science Foundation found that a little over 800,000 African American women were employed in science and engineering-related occupations, compared to nearly 8 million White women; and while this disparity is quite noticeable by many, sadly, many young African American women tend to steer clear of STEM-related fields because of their lack of familiarity with the area and because of the lack of role-models they see being highlighted.
+In 2013, the National Science Foundation found that a little over 800,000 African American women were employed in science and engineering-related occupations, compared to nearly 8 million White women.
+While this disparity is quite noticeable by many, sadly, many young African American women tend to steer clear of STEM-related fields because of their lack of familiarity with the area, and because of the lack of role-models they see being highlighted.

-In honor of National Women’s History Month, the Forward Times seeks to highlight a bold and dedicated STEM champion who is headquartered in Houston, Texas, and is closing the gaps of minorities in STEM and making a difference in the lives of young people, especially young African American girls, all across the United States – her name is Dr. Reagan Flowers.
+In honor of National Women’s History Month, the Forward Times is highlighting a bold and dedicated STEM champion, who is headquartered in Houston, Texas.
+This trailblazer is closing the gaps of minorities in STEM, and is making a difference in the lives of young people; especially young African American girls from all across the United States – her name is Dr. Reagan Flowers.

-Every year since 1987, the U.S. Congress and U.S. presidents have passed legislation and issued annual proclamations designating the month of March as Women’s History Month.
+Every year since 1987, the U.S. Congress and various U.S. presidents have passed legislation, and issued annual proclamations designating the month of March as Women’s History Month.

 In celebration of National Women’s History Month this year, The National Women’s History Project has selected “Honoring Trailblazing Women in Labor and Business” as the theme for 2017, as a means to honor women who have successfully challenged the role of women in both business and the paid labor force.

 Over the years, there has been much discussion taking place in this country about the tremendous inequalities that women have and continue to face in the workplace, particularly where their work has often been undervalued and underpaid.
-This disparity is accentuated and even more impactful on women when you talk about the area of STEM (science, technology, engineering and math) and the need for more African American women to be a part of those fields.
+This disparity is accentuated, and has even more impact on women, when you talk about the area of STEM (science, technology, engineering and math) and the need for more African American women to be a part of those fields.

-Dr. Flowers, founder and CEO of C-STEM Teacher and Student Support Services in Houston, used her own resources twelve years ago, to build C-STEM, and it has grown to be an organization that has impacted more than 100,000 students across the country, serving urban, suburban and rural communities in Texas, Maryland, Michigan, Illinois, North Carolina, Wisconsin, Oregon, Mississippi, Louisiana, and Tennessee.
+Dr. Flowers, founder and CEO of C-STEM Teacher and Student Support Services in Houston, used her own resources twelve years ago to build C-STEM.
+It has grown to become an organization that has impacted more than 100,000 students across the country, serving urban, suburban and rural communities in Texas, Maryland, Michigan, Illinois, North Carolina, Wisconsin, Oregon, Mississippi, Louisiana, and Tennessee.

 Dr. Flowers has managed over $10 million in funding for special programs to support the development of STEM instructional leaders, integration of specialized tech tools and resources, school design, community engagement, STEM public policy advocacy, increasing minority and female engagement in STEM, and scaling programs.

 Her journey to become a leading voice in the area of STEM began while she was working as a science teacher and Guidance Counselor at Jack Yates High School in Houston’s Third Ward.
-She learned about Yates after reading an extremely moving article in Jet Magazine, while a senior in high school in Cleveland, Mississippi.
+She learned about Yates after reading an extremely moving article in Jet Magazine, when she was a senior in high school in Cleveland, Mississippi.